 Best Practices for Responding to a Notice of Intent to Terminate or Notice of Termination

-Carefully review the NOIT or NOT
+How to review a NOIT or NOT

 Contact EB5 Affiliate Network for Help with a USCIS Notice of Intent to Terminate or Notice of Termination